kratinsoni/VideoTube-Backend/README.md

 ## Setup

 1. Clone the repository:

    ```
    git clone https://github.com/yourusername/videotube-backend.git
    ```

+2. Setup your .env files : I have given a sample file so rename it to .env and fill all the links

-2. Install dependencies:
+3. Install dependencies:
    `npm install`

-3. Setup your .env files : I have given a sample file so rename it to .env and fill all the links
+4. To Run the Project use Command:
+   `npm run dev`

-4. Install Other dependencies:
+5. Install Other dependencies: (temporary)

+   CAUTION:- only install these dependencies if these are not installed by command `npm i` first try to run the program without installing these by first setting up .env file and running command `npm i` and if then it doesnt work try installing these dependencies temporary

    ```
    npm i -D nodemon